 Sometimes nothing lights passion like being dismissed!

 I knew something had to be done to change the language and culture of cancer to include our emerging group of stakeholders.
-An estimated 750,000 people—about .2% of the entire U.S. population—carry a BRCA mutation.
-Not a large group compared to our overall population, yet we shoulder about 10-14% of the breast and ovarian cancer burden, and our cancer risk is some of the highest known to science.
-Our cancers tend to be younger at onset, when people are less likely to be screened.
+A minority of Americans—about .2% of the entire U.S. population—carries a BRCA mutation.
+We represent a minority of overall population, yet we shoulder about 10-14% of the breast and ovarian cancer burden, with some of the highest cancer risk known to science.
+Our cancers are younger onset, when people are less likely to be screened.
 We are at risk for a second and even a third diagnosis.
-And because we share genetic risk with blood relatives, this predisposition impacts our families.
-From that perspective, it is clear that ours is a community with disparities and unmet needs; we shoulder a heavy and disproportionate cancer burden.
-We may not be a majority stakeholder, but make no mistake, our community is an important cancer stakeholder nonetheless.
+And we share genetic risk with our relatives.
+Ours is a community with unmet needs; we shoulder a disproportionate cancer burden.
+We may not be a majority stakeholder, but our community is an important cancer stakeholder nonetheless.

 My commitment to uniting our community began with my own diagnosis 14 years ago.
 Hearing I had DCIS (early-stage breast cancer) threw me into the cancer community and survivor culture.
-My only option for initial treatment was surgery.
+My initial treatment was surgery.
 There was no discussion of genetics, hereditary cancer, fertility options, or reconstruction after mastectomy.
 I had a lot to feel grateful about.
 I also had serious personal concerns: my son was a toddler; my husband and I wanted another child.
 Would I ever give birth again?
-I felt anguish, grief, and fear.
-I went to a local support group for young women with breast cancer.
-I will never forget how I felt when a woman who was going through chemotherapy for stage 2 cancer turned to me and said, “You have no idea what pain and suffering is.”
-I was devastated.
-I left and never returned.
-I did eventually work to a place of gratitude and acceptance for my early diagnosis, but it was a lonely journey because I did not know anyone else who was going through something similar, and I was afraid to offend another support group of women who were facing more serious disease.
+I attended a local support group for young women with breast cancer.
+After I shared my story and fears, a woman who was going through chemotherapy turned to me and said, “You have no idea what pain and suffering is.”
+Feeling dismissed, I left and never returned.
+My journey to a place of gratitude and acceptance was lonely because I did not know anyone going through something similar, and I was afraid to offend other women who were facing more serious disease.
 Nine months later when my cancer recurred to my lymph nodes, leading to more aggressive treatment, my fear and anguish returned.
-When I subsequently learned I had a BRCA2 mutation, I had my ovaries removed, ending my dreams of having another child.
-That was one of the hardest and humbling years of my life.
+When I subsequently learned I had a BRCA2 mutation, I had my ovaries removed, ending my dreams of another pregnancy.

-I watched as these women tentatively reached out for support, sometimes almost embarrassed to ask for help.
-Although many communities welcomed them, too many times I saw these women’s issues and very valid and frightening experiences dismissed or trivialized.
+I watched these women reach out, sometimes almost embarrassed to ask for help.
+Although some communities welcomed them, too many times I saw these women’s very valid experiences dismissed.
 They didn’t have cancer, after all, so why did they need support?
-I was a survivor by then, but many of the issues I faced were similar to women in this emerging group; they were issues I understood because I had them myself.
-I knew in my heart that this group needed a safe haven and sense of belonging, a place to share their fears, confusion, and anguish without judgment.
-Given the lack of understanding and acknowledgement of our cancer burden and the need for resources and support from the public, I also knew this community MUST be united across our differences.
-Only then could we drive the direction of research to make sure that science looked for better answers for detecting, preventing and treating our cancers.
+I knew in my heart that this high risk group deserved a safe haven and sense of belonging, a place to share their fears, confusion, and anguish without judgment.
+I knew our community MUST be united across our differences.
+Only then could we drive the direction of research to make sure that science looked for better answers for detecting, preventing and treating hereditary cancers.

 Less than a year after my treatment ended, I founded FORCE to be that haven of support and resources for anyone at high risk; to give voice to all members.
 At that time, much of the public messaging about hereditary cancer was dismissive and minimizing—we were considered a small and insignificant group.
 In the face of this resistance, it was more critical than ever for our community to unite with a common message that our community must receive the recognition and proportionate resources we need and deserve.

-I know the term is controversial; not everyone likes it.
-But like it or not, the growing strength and mobilization of the previvor community improves our access to information and care.
-We now see results of our organized growth.
+The growing strength and mobilization of the previvor community improves our access to information and care.
 PARP inhibitor research could not have advanced as far without recognition by researchers and pharmaceutical companies that the high-risk population was now an organized community with the power and reach to help recruit clinical trials participants.
 It is an achievement accomplished only from our community acting together and speaking out in large numbers, survivors and previvors alike.
-Subscribing to our mailing lists, posting on our boards, attending our conferences, these actions are a show of strength that made the medical community and world beyond take notice.
 And now, years later, as a result of our work, this year, for the first time, we received national recognition of HBOC and previvors for a week and a day.

 Other champions have emerged from the medical and research community.
 Where would we be without researchers like Dr. Mary-Claire King, whose persistence and dedication led to the discovery of BRCA 1?
 Or Dr. Steven Narod, whose vast research has exponentially increased our knowledge of BRCA (his lab provides genetic testing related to research at no cost to participants).
 Drs.
 Judy Garber and Rebecca Sutphen are compassionate clinicians and researchers who care deeply about our community and serve on our board of directors to help assure our organization continues our work towards improved care for our community.
 Our volunteer advisory board members are individual champions who ensure that FORCE information is accurate and up-to-date.
-Other outspoken proponents have helped us, including genetic counselor Ellen Matloff and the ACLU, who are challenging the BRCA gene patent to tackle the broader issue of access to genetic testing.
-Over the years we found partners in other organizations, like the Coalition for Genetic Fairness, Genetic Alliance, Hadassah, Network of Strength, the National Society of Genetic Counselors and Komen that rallied for passage of GINA.
+Over the years we found partners in other organizations, like the Coalition for Genetic Fairness, Genetic Alliance, the National Society of Genetic Counselors and Komen that rallied for passage of GINA.
 Other groups, including the Ovarian Cancer National Alliance, the National Ovarian Cancer Coalition, Living Beyond Breast Cancer, and the Young Survival Coalition shared our concerns about survivorship and previvorship, and early on invited us to the table as stakeholders.

 Perhaps none have advocated on our behalf so articulately, passionately, persistently, and effectively as Representative Wasserman Schultz who conceived and drafted the EARLY Act that provides resources and awareness for young survivors and previvors.
 She also introduced and garnered support for H Res 1522.
 This legislation established National HBOC Week and Previvor Day, and launches a new era of awareness of our community.
 Perhaps no accomplishment has resonated so strongly and given us more pride.
-As I watched our elected officials discuss H. Res 1522, I listened as person after person described the toll that cancer had taken on their family.
-And I felt a new wonderful feeling: being understood and validated.
-Take pride in what we have done: we have worked long and hard to create a new awareness that will lead to understanding, compassion, and acknowledgement that more effort and funding is needed for things to improve.
-It’s not a cure, it’s not the early detection for ovarian cancer we have longed for, it’s not that perfect prevention that doesn’t require surgery.
-It’s not even more money for hereditary cancer research…not yet.
-But it is a first step.
+As I watched our elected officials discuss H. Res 1522, I listened as person after person described the toll that cancer had taken on their family; validating the important work of FORCE.

 There is a new awareness of our community.
 It is heartening and reassuring, and it is being bolstered by fresh voices within.
-FORCE members have published three new books: The Previvors, What We Have, and Positive Results, and FORCE is collaborating with previvor Claudia Gilmore on Previve, a new documentary.
+FORCE members have published new books: The Previvors and What We Have, and FORCE is collaborating with previvor Claudia Gilmore on Previve, a new documentary.
 Through these works, and future actions, we carry on our battle for research and resources.
 It took a decade, but no one will ignore, minimize, or dismiss us now.
 Our movement is too strong and our voices are too loud!